WPBeginner

 comment_form($comments_args); ?>

-In this code, you can notice that comment_form_default_fields filter is used to modify the author, email, and URL fields.
-Inside the array, it uses the following format to display each field:
+In this code, you will notice that the comment_form_default_fields filter is used to modify the author, email, and URL fields.

 'fieldname' => 'HTML code to display the field',